About Technical Societies

-For legal purposes, technical societies of Engineers Australia are bound by the Royal Charter and By-laws, regulations and policies of Engineers Australia, and are covered by its insurances.
-There are some separately incorporated organisations that under agreement, perform the functions of an Engineers Australia technical society, but remain separate legal entities.
+There are some separately incorporated organisations that, under agreement, perform the functions of an Engineers Australia technical society, however they remain separate legal entities.

 Asset Management Council